Sinrai/ISO17123-9_calculation/README.md

     # Create environment (encouraged) venv, conda, etc
     pip install -r requirements.txt

-(WIP) To create a PDF report, a working LaTeX processor needs to be installed additonally to pylatex.
+To create a PDF report, a working LaTeX processor needs to be installed additonally to pylatex.

     pip install pylatex